vsaulue/Gustave/docs/tutorials/02-world-api/03-world-structures/index.md

 - structure of 2 blocks
 ```

+!!! note
-**Note:** a non-foundation block always has exactly 1 structure.
+    A non-foundation block always has exactly 1 structure.
 A foundation block can have 0 to 6 structures in a cuboid world.

 ## Structure status: valid and solved